 Assistant Professor of Physics

 Manhattanville College is seeking to hire a tenure-track Assistant Professor of Physics, with research specialization open, to start in August 2020 (depending on final budgetary approval).
 This is a unique opportunity for an ambitious and visionary candidate to set the direction in a growing physics department.
 Candidates with an interest in supporting Diversity, Equity, and Inclusion (DEI) are especially encouraged to apply.
+Teaching load is 21 credits per year or seven courses per year.
+Review of applications will begin after November 15, 2019.

 The successful candidate will initially be the only full-time faculty member in the physics department, which also has adjunct professors and lab facilities.
 Currently, there are nine students registered in a physics major and one student with a registered physics minor.